 - 1.A.
-An appointment without tenure shall be made as a term appointment, a preliminary appointment at the rank of lecturer, or a preliminary (tenure-track) appointment at the rank of Lecturer, Assistant Professor, Associate Professor or Full Professor. - 1.A.I.
+An appointment without tenure shall be made as a term appointment, a preliminary appointment at the rank of lecturer, or a preliminary (tenuretrack) appointment at the rank of Lecturer, Assistant Professor, Associate Professor or Full Professor. - 1.A.I.
 A faculty term appointment is one made without expectation of renewal (subject to Article 37).
-A term appointment may, however, be renewed and a faculty member employed under successive term appointments must in the fifth year of such employment be considered for tenure. a preliminary (tenure-track) appointment; in any case successive term appointments must not exceed a period of six years. - - 1.A.II.
-A preliminary (tenure-track) appointment at the rank of Lecturer is one made where there is a specific requirement, such as the completion of a to complete the doctoral degree or some other required credential or professional designation. the terminal degree for the discipline.
+A term appointment may, however, be renewed and a faculty member employed under successive term appointments must in the fifth year of such employment be considered for tenure tenure. a preliminary (tenure-track) appointment; in any case successive term appointments must not exceed a period of six years. - 1.A.II.
+A preliminary (tenure-track) (tenure-track) appointment at the rank of Lecturer is one made where there is a specific requirement, to complete the such as the completion of a to complete the doctoral degree or the terminal degree for the discipline. or some other required credential or professional designation, the terminal degree for the discipline.
 Such requirements will be clearly stated in the letter of appointment.
 The length of a preliminary appointment as a lecturer shall be from one (1) to a maximum of three (3) years.
-If the requirement is successfully met, the appointment will be converted to a preliminary (tenure-track) appointment at the rank of Assistant Professor and the appointment or his/her date of conversion to the new rank. - 1.A.III.
+If the requirement is successfully met, the appointment will be converted to a preliminary (tenure-track) appointment at the rank of Assistant Professor, and the appointee may choose to start the time to tenure from her/his initial appointment or his/her date of conversion to the new rank. - 1.A.III.
 A preliminary (tenure-track) appointment at the rank of Assistant Professor is one made with the expectation that, subject to successful reviews, it will be renewed and at some point succeeded by an appointment with tenure.
 The purpose of a preliminary (tenure-track) appointment is to allow sufficient time to successfully transition to a tenured appointment.
 Normally, an initial preliminary (tenure-track) appointment shall be for three years and renewal of a preliminary (tenure-track) appointment shall be for three (3) years.
-The maximum time in a preliminary (tenure-track) appointment shall not be for more than a total of six-seven (67) years, including any years served on a preliminary appointment at the rank of Lecturer (unless the member has chosen to assert their rights under Article I.A.II), but exclusive of extensions granted for other reasons, such as parental leave and the duty to accommodate, and pursuant to relevant legislation, and not counting periods of unpaid leave, from the date of the preliminary (tenure-track) appointment.
+The maximum time in a preliminary (tenure-track) appointment shall not be for more than a total of six-seven (67) years, including any years served on a preliminary appointment at the rank of Lecturer (unless the member has chosen to assert their rights under Article I.A.II), but exclusive of extensions granted for other reasons, such as parental leave and the duty to accommodate, and pursuant to relevant legislation (see Article

+5), and not counting periods of unpaid leave, from the date of the preliminary (tenure-track) appointment.